Share Your Email To Stay Updated With Shows & New Music!

 I believe in the power of music to nurture, confront, and repair.

 Many of my artistic achievements exist within my work with ‘The Pairs’, a self managed, internationally touring, 3-part-harmony folk band based in Deshkan Ziibi/ London, ON.
 As a solo artist I have begun to build a professional presence largely encouraged and supported by the work and connections made with The Pairs.
-In 2021 I released my first single “Oh My My” as well as a solo EP called ‘Tongue Tied’.
-Over the last couple of years I’ve spent time remotely recording harmonies on several artists' recordings including Craig Cardiff’s songs “All This Time Running” & “Emm & May” as well as ‘My Father’s Son’s’ songs “Wild Fire” & “God’s Wife”.
+In 2021 I released my first single “Oh My My” as well as an EP called ‘Tongue Tied’.
+Over the last couple of years I’ve spent time remotely or in person, recording harmonies on several artists' recordings including Craig Cardiff’s songs “All This Time Running” & “Emm & May” as well as ‘My Father’s Son’s’ songs “Wild Fire” & “God’s Wife”.
+I have been fortunate to open for artists I admire like Irish Mythen, Kellie Loder, Jim Bryson, The Brown Hawkin Stanley Trio and Kim Churchill to name a few.
+It's a privilege for me to be able to perform and connect with so many folks through songs and storytelling.
 I look forward to more musical collaborations in the future!